patriciogonzalezvivo/eyeo16/README.md

 [**Skyline I**](http://patriciogonzalezvivo.com/2014/skylines/skylines.php?v=01)

 Note:
-series of projects is about awareness.
-It is about the tools and techniques we use to see the world around us.
+series of projects is about awareness... the tools and techniques we use to see the world around us.

-This is a drawing machine that slowly reveals an image of the world viewed through the tireless eye of technology.
-It constantly adds traces of material, demonstrating that the drive for immediacy is not inherent in technology.

 --